Frequently Asked Questions about Medical Thermography

 Thermographic images use computer-generated color to reveal the varying temperatures, with yellow, orange and red indicating hotter areas.
 The images are also computer analyzed using mathematical algorithms to plot minute temperatures differences, often to within a sensitivity of 0.05 degrees Centrigrade.
 An experienced thermographer is then able to interpret this analysis in meaningful diagnostic ways.

-How accurate is breast thermography?
+How useful is breast thermography?

 Is there a correlation between the thermographic image and the stage of cancer?